-Only a few days before the launch MacOS High Sierra, operating system that will be available at download and install on all compatible devices starting with 25.09.2017, Apple is publicly releasing a consistent update for Safari.
+Only a few days before the launch MacOS High Sierra, operating system that will be available at download and install on all compatible devices starting with 25.09.2017, Apple launches a consistent update for the public Safari.
 Internet browser developed by Apple and installed by default on all operating systems MacOS and iOS (for iPhone, iPad si iPod touch).

-The new version of the browser brings some very important changes for users.
-First of all, Apple emphasizes on security and on user safety.
+The new version of the browser brings some very important changes for the users.
+First, Apple focus on security and on user safety.

 Websites that use SSL and do not have valid certificates, can not be accessed until after the user is aware of the danger they are exposed to.
 As compared to the previous version, the message is more obvious and involves two clicks instead of one to access the web page.